 Book Accommodation in Advance

 A little advance booking and a trip to Venice during the off-peak season can result in much savings on your accommodation expenses.
 There are many cheap hotels in Venice, and budget travelers should consider Airbnb.
 If you move away from the touristy center, you’re likely to find greater value for the same price.
+Planning a longer trip to Italy?
+Here’s a 12-day itinerary for Italy.

 Get Off the Beaten Path